stepas-toliautas/enccs-instructor-training/content/teaching-style.md

 and when the results are easily interpretable by the learner and instructor.

-CodeRefinery uses different instruments to get feedback from learners:
+ENCCS uses different instruments to get feedback from learners:

-- Surveys: we will discuss about CodeRefinery pre/post-surveys in the episode {doc}`workshops-online`.
+- Surveys: we will discuss ENCCS surveys in the episode {doc}`workshops-online`.
-- Exercises: we have many exercises during CodeRefinery workshops and use polls too but not necessarily many multiple-choice questions.
+- Exercises: we have many exercises during ENCCS workshops and use polls too to keep participants engaged and to obtain quick feedback on participants' progress.
+To accommodate more advanced learners we try to have many optional exercises.
-  This is something that we may change in the future but the initial reason was that we build on existing knowledge (see below section on our target audience) and give recommendations for best software practices: there is no unique solution and you would like our learners to choose the approach that is most suitable for them.
-  For the same reasons, we have many optional exercises to accommodate the different levels.
-  We would like everyone to get something useful out of the CodeRefinery workshops.

-### Getting/giving feedback on teaching
+#### Getting/giving feedback on teaching

 Teaching is a skill.
 One of the objective of the CodeRefinery Instructor training is to give you the confidence in teaching CodeRefinery lessons.
 Later we will have group work where we will